-- A storage device that fits the MFD. - USB memory stick. - USB A Female to Mini USB B Male OTG adapter cable. - MAC or PC with a web browser (Google Chrome, Mozilla Firefox, Safari or Microsoft Edge 11+) installed.
+- A storage device that fits the MFD. - MAC or PC with a web browser (Google Chrome, Mozilla Firefox, Safari or Microsoft Edge 11+) installed.

 Configuring

 Locate the SetApp.html file and select it.
 The configurator will open in your web browser.